 The junior program is the third year of the three-year sequence in social studies and the second year of study of United States history.
 This course will present an in-depth study of United States history and government from 1900-Present.
 Topics studied include the Progressive Era, the First World War, the Great Depression, the Second World War, the Cold War, the Civil Rights Movement, and modern America.
 The course may follow a thematic approach to modern American history rather than a chronological one.
 Themes may include the American Identity, the changing role of government, social relations, economic advancements, and America's role in the world.

 Prerequisite: Successful completion of United States History I.

-AP PSYCHOLOGY 240 Full Year - Advanced Placement 5 Credits
+AP PSYCHOLOGY 240 Full Year - Advanced Placement

-This elective course provides an introduction to the basic principles of human behavior and an opportunity to better understand each other and ourselves.
-Topics studied include the historical perspective of psychology, personality theories, the brain, stress and adjustment, consciousness, learning and memory, cognition and intelligence, human development, motivation, psychological disorders and treatment.
-Outside readings, journals, research projects, presentations/seminars, essays and reports are required of all students.
-The course is taught at the college level and provides preparation for the national AP Psychology exam, a required undertaking for all who enroll.
-See the "Indicators for Honors or Advanced Placement" on page 13.
+This elective course introduces students to the basic principles of human behavior and an opportunity to better understand each other as well as our own behavior and mental processes.
+Topics studied include the scientific foundations of psychology, biological bases of behavior, cognition, learning, developmental psychology, personality, social psychology, and mental & physical health.
+Outside readings, projects, and presentations are required of all students, in addition to nightly reading of the course textbook and periodic quizzes & tests.
+This course is taught at the college level and students are required to take the Advanced Placement Exam at the end of the year.

 Prerequisite: Teacher recommendation

-PSYCHOLOGY

-240H Full Year -Honors
+PSYCHOLOGY 240H Full Year -Honors

-Grade 11-12

-5 Credits

 This elective course provides an introduction to the basic principles of human behavior and an opportunity to better understand each other and ourselves.
 Topics studied may include the brain, psychological disorders and treatment, sleep and stress, learning and memory, cognition and intelligence, motivation, and social psychology.
 Outside readings, journals, research projects, presentations, discussions and essays are required of all students.
-See the "Indicators for Honors or Advanced Placement" on page 13.

 Prerequisite: Teacher recommendation

-SOCIOLOGY

-253 - Full Year CP
+SOCIOLOGY 253 - Full Year CP 254 - Full Year Honors Grades 10-12 5 Credits

-GRADES 10-12

-5 Credits